 – Barbara A. May, PhD, RN PMHP, Professor of Nursing, Linfield College, Portland, Oregon

 During my marriage I was required to be a "helpmeet" in a world like the one from Margaret Atwood's dystopian novel "The Handmaiden’s Tale.

-My abuser used coercive control, isolation and intimidation tactics to strip me of my personhood, safety and freedoms as a United States citizen.
+My abusive husband and the PEOPLE OF PRAISE COMMUNITY leaders used coercive control, isolation and intimidation tactics to strip me of my personhood, safety and freedoms as a United States citizen.

 Domestic violence is a crime.
 It is a complex problem with roots in an oppressively hierarchical, patriarchal violence-accepting society.
 Yet, fundamental evangelical Christian movements (cults) that thrive today refuse to speak out against domestic violence, rape, incest and abuse because their doctrines are the foundation for conditioning women and children to accept abuse.

 Coral Anika Theill's published works address abuse and trauma recovery and most recently, wounded Marines and Montford Point Marines.
 Her writings have encouraged and inspired numerous trauma victims and wounded Marines and service members recovering from PTS and TBI.
 Coral's positive insights as a survivor have also earned the respect of clinical therapists, advocates, professors and authors.